 3 Tips for Freezing Sweet Potatoes

-Now you know how to freeze them, we’ve got our 3 top tips which we strongly recommend following when freezing sweet potatoes to have the best results:
+Below are our Top 3 Tips we recommend following when freezing sweet potatoes to have the best results:

 Blanch Them